seattlerb/upnp/README.txt

 == LICENSE:

-All code copyright 2008 Eric Hodel.
+Original code copyright 2008 Eric Hodel.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions